dzlia/deadbeef_scrobbler_plugins/README.md

-Gravifon scrobbler plugin for DeaDBeeF
+Alternative scrobbler plugins for DeaDBeeF
 ======================================

-Gravifon scrobbler plugin for the audio player DeaDBeeF.
+Alternative scrobbler plugins for the audio player DeaDBeeF.
+Supported APIs: last.fm and Gravifon.

 Configuration
 -------------